 We suggest comparing quotes between our recommended third-party warranty companies.
 Get to know their plans and prices, and then compare those to the GM extended warranty plans.

-Below are the three third-party providers we recommend getting a quote from.
+Above are the three third-party providers we recommend getting a quote from.
 With that information, you can make an informed decision.
 Keep reading for all the details on GM extended warranty coverage.

 Option 1: The GM Extended Warranty